LymphangitisInflamed lymph vessels; Inflammation - lymph vessels; Infected lymph vessels; Infection - lymph vessels

 Call your health care provider or go to the emergency room if you have symptoms of lymphangitis.

 Pasternack MS, Swartz MN.
 Lymphadenitis and lymphangitis.
-In: Mandell GL, Bennett JE, Dolin R, eds.
-Mandell, Douglas, and Bennett’s Principles and Practice of Infectious Diseases.
-7th ed.
-Philadelphia, Pa: Elsevier Churchill-Livingstone; 2009:chap 92.
+In: Bennett JE, Dolin R, Blaseer MJ, eds.
+Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
+8th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 97.